Communist Party of Latvia: In power in the Latvian SSR, 1940–1990

 After the Soviet occupation of Latvia in June 1940 and the ousting of the Ulmanis government, the LKP and LDJS were legalised again and could operate openly.
-It was the only party de facto allowed to contest in the Soviet staged 1940 elections, which it did under the aegis of the "Latvian Working People's Bloc" (Latviešu darba tautas bloks) installed by the Communists hemselves.
+It was the only party de facto allowed to contest in the Soviet staged 1940 elections, which it did under the aegis of the "Latvian Working People's Bloc" (Latviešu darba tautas bloks) installed by the Communists themselves.
 The party later merged into the Communist Party of the Soviet Union (Bolsheviks).
 As the Latvian branch of CPSU(b) it was renamed as Communist Party of Latvia (Bolshevik) (Latvijas Komunistiskā (boļševiku) partija, (LK(b)P).
 When the CPSU(b) was renamed the Communist Party of the Soviet Union in 1952, the Latvian branch was reconstituted under the old name LKP.

 Article 6 of the Latvian SSR Constitution (1978) made the LKP's monopoly on political power in Soviet Latvia explicit.
 In 1990, the Supreme Council of the Republic of Latvia (formerly the Latvian SSR Supreme Soviet, now dominated by the Latvian Popular Front) voted to remove Article 6 from the Constitution.

 On 14 April 1990, a pro-independence faction under Ivars Ķezbers split off from the LKP to form the Independent Communist Party of Latvia (Latvijas Neatkarīgā komunistiskā partija).
 The main body of the LKP, under the chairmanship of Alfrēds Rubiks, remained loyal to Moscow and the CPSU leadership.
 Later that same year, on 14 September, Ķezbers's party was officially renamed the Democratic Labour Party of Latvia (Latvijas Demokrātiskā darba partija, LDDP) and adopted nominally social-democratic platform.